Azerbaijani oil continues to rise in price

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port settled at $69.83 per barrel on June 11, having grown by 35 cents as compared to the previous price.
+The price of URALS with shipment from the port settled at $72.29 per barrel on June 16, having grown by $1.32 as compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $72.05 per barrel, increase of 34 cents compared to the previous price.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $74.47 per barrel, an increase of $1.33 compared to the previous price.

 ---